unsw-cse-comp3900-9900-23T2/capstone-project-3900h16bsyphon/README.md

 # capstone-project-3900h16bsyphon
 This is a .txt file, but is best experienced as a markdown file as it contains screenshots and links.
 Hop to https://github.com/unsw-cse-comp3900-9900-23T2/capstone-project-3900h16bsyphon/edit/main/README.md to read it as a markdown file, or open README.md in a markdown viewer (such as your browser).

-## how to run
+## How To Run
 ### Docker
-you have the option of using docker to run the project.
-This is recommended.
+You have the option of using docker to run the project - this is recommended.
 #### Prerequisites
 Follow these instructions: https://docs.docker.com/desktop/ to install docker desktop if you don't have it already.
 This is a bundle containing the docker daemon, docker CLI, docker compose CLI, and docker desktop client.
 This will be used as a way to both run the project and inspect it.